Criminal procedure in South Africa: Sanderson v Attorney-General, Eastern Cape

 In Sanderson v Attorney-General, Eastern Cape, the Child Protection Unit of the SAPS had received information, at the end of October 1994, that the appellant, the deputy head of a primary school and a well-known singer in local church and musical entertainment circles, had allegedly sexually interfered with two girls who, at the time, had been standard-five pupils at his school.

 On 1 December 1994, the appellant appeared at the office of the investigating officer.
 There he was informed that he was suspected of contravening the Sexual Offences Act, 1957.
 He denied the accusation and declined to make a statement.
 He was informally arrested and released on warning.

 On 2 December 1994, the appellant appeared in court and was released on his own recognisance until early in the new year, with no charge having been put to him and without his being called upon to plead.

-On August 1995, the decision was made to prosecute the appellant on two charges.
+In August 1995, the decision was made to prosecute the appellant on two charges.
 The matter was set down for hearing over five days during the December 1995 school holidays.

 As one of the alleged incidents had occurred outside the jurisdiction of the trial court, it was necessary to obtain a ministerial directive to enable all the charges to be heard in the Port Elizabeth regional court.
 The ministerial directive was delayed, resulting in the trial's being postponed to 1 July 1996.

 On 10 May 1996, after many requests, a charge-sheet was served on the appellant for the first time.

 In June 1996, a reply to a request for further particulars to the charge-sheet, together with various other documents, was supplied to the defence.
 The prosecution added an extra charge (which was subsequently withdrawn).

 The defence anticipated the trial date and applied for a postponement; the trial was duly postponed to October 1996.

 As certain State witnesses were unavailable during that time, the prosecution applied for a further postponement, so the trial was postponed to December 1996.

 On 12 November 1996, the appellant applied to a Local Division for an order permanently staying the proceedings against him, and permanently prohibiting the respondent from re-instituting any prosecution against him in respect of the same charges.

 The crux of the appellant's case was that an unreasonable and inexcusable delay in the prosecution of this matter had resulted in a serious infringement of his right to a speedy trial as contained in s25(3)(a) of the interim Constitution.
 In particular the appellant relied on two broad categories of prejudice: